1. Can my pets get lice?

 7. My child has lice; I’m embarrassed to tell my family and friends.
 Who should I tell?

 It’s important to notify everyone in your close circle to prevent a re-infestation.
-Most people are grateful that they were notified and can get their child checked for lice.
-See our brochure for LICE ADVICE: 5 Tips for busy parents.
+Most people are grateful that they were notified and can get their child checked, and lice treatment if necessary.
+See our Lice ID card for more answers to lice questions.

 8. I think I found something suspicious on my child’s head, what should I do?

-Continue to use our Coco Loco Treatment Spray or Apple Attack Treatment Shampoo twice a week for two weeks (lice gestation period).
+Use the NitNabber Lice Comb to check.
+Continue to use our Coco Loco Lice Treatment Spray or Apple Attack Treatment Shampoo twice a week for two weeks (lice gestation period).
 We are not able to do complementary rechecks.
-We do have an after hour’s option for rechecks by appointment ($35 per person).
+Our follow-up protocol has worked for thousands of people and it will work for you, too.

 9. My daughter was treated recently; no one else in my family is ‘itchy’.
 Should I have them checked anyway?

-We highly recommend checking everyone in the family so that lice don’t continue to spread among family members.
-Itchiness from lice only affects about 50% of the people, so it’s very possible to have a lice infestation without being itchy.
+We highly recommend checking everyone in the family with the NitNabber Lice Comb, so that lice don’t continue to spread among family members.
+Itchiness from lice only affects about 50% of the people, so it’s very possible to have a lice infestation without being itchy, which needs lice treatment.

 10. I can’t afford to have my whole family professionally treated.
 What should I do?